Are you wondering why do most relationships fail?

 Fortunately, there are different ways for a couple to rebuild and establish healthy trust and reconnect.

-In life coaching, experts may ask the couple specific questions to help them save their relationship.
+In life coaching, experts may ask the couple specific questions to help them save their romantic relationship.

 1 – Is the lack of trust I feel for my partner based on a pattern of evidence?